 and therefore~$u'(1)=0$.

 As a result, by the uniqueness of the Cauchy problem, we obtain that~$u$ must be identically equal to~$-1$, in contradiction with~\eqref{fesdrfyhtfg87654grhwdkbdsnmfdbsn}. \end{ex}

 \begin{ex}[A counter-example in the non-local case] Let~$s\in(0,1)$ and let~$u_0$ be the unique non-trivial global minimizer of the functional~$J_1(\cdot,\Omega)$ (defined in~\eqref{eq::1D_functional}).
 According to~\cite[Theorem~2]{MR3081641}, we know that~$u_0:\R\to[-1,1]$ is a strictly increasing odd function.
-We consider the pseudo-differential problem